danchoi/soywiki/README.markdown

 For basic use, SoyWiki works exactly like a typical wiki.

 You write text, and when you want to create a new wiki page, you come up with a WikiWord for it and format it in CamelCase.
-The wiki-link you just typed will automatically be syntax-highlighted, and pressing ENTER on it will take you to the new page.
+The WikiLink you just typed will automatically be syntax-highlighted, and pressing ENTER on it will take you to the new page.
 Creating WikiWords and pressing ENTER on them is the main way of linking wiki pages together.
 You'll be